sourcegraph/handbook/content/people-ops/onboarding/general_onboarding.md

 ### U.S. based teammates

 - **[Expensify](https://www.expensify.com/signin):** Submit receipts for any work related expenses for reimbursement.
 Expensify will be linked to your Sourcegraph email.
 - **[Gusto](https://gusto.com/)**: Select your health plans, set up payment information, enter your I-9 information.
-Gusto will be linked to your personal email.
+Gusto will be linked to your personal email. *We are in the process of transitioning off of Gusto to Rippling.
+This section will be updated soon*
 - **[Human Interest](https://humaninterest.com/):** Check on your 401k.

 ### Teammates based outside of U.S.